thaustein/laxar/docs/manuals/widgets_and_activities.md

 ```

 LaxarJS provides [grunt tasks](https://github.com/LaxarJS/grunt-laxar) for testing that automatically set up and run [PhantomJS](http://phantomjs.org/) for you, so you should not run into problems accessing the DOM.
-Hopefully, this makes it simple to set up continuous integration for your application.
+Hopefully this makes it simple to set up continuous integration for your application.

+<a name="reference"></a>
 ## LaxarJS Widget Reference

 Building on top of the basics covered so far, sometimes it is helpful to know about all the options available to widget authors.
-This section covers the details of the widget specification format, and of the LaxarJS test bed.
+This section covers the details of the widget specification format and of the LaxarJS test bed.

 ### The Widget Scope

 The widget controller and the template have access to the widget scope.
 The scope may be used by widget controllers to communicate with directives such as `ngForm`.
-To avoid entanglement, multiple widgets (even if nested) do *not* communicate through the scope, but *always use the event bus* for this.
+To avoid entanglement, multiple widgets (even if nested) do *not* communicate through the scope but *always use the event bus* for this.

 * `$scope.eventBus`